American Gladiators (2026 TV series): Presenters

-Gladiators
+The Gladiators

-The cast of Gladiators include professional wrestlers, bodybuilders, CrossFit athletes, D1 athletes and globally recognized fitness trainers.
+The cast of Gladiators include professional wrestlers, bodybuilders, CrossFit as well as former D1 athletes.

-On June 11, 2025, the first two male Gladiators of the lineup were revealed as former WWE wrestler Eric Bugenhagen, and former TNA wrestler and current OVW standout Jessie Godderz.
+On June 11, 2025, the first two male Gladiators of the lineup were revealed as former WWE wrestler Eric Bugenhagen, and former 2 time TNA world tag team champion, and star of Big Brother and House of Villains Jessie Godderz.
 On June 12, the rest of the total 16-strong roster were first revealed by Prime Video and The Hollywood Reporter.
+The rest of the Gladiators include Texas-born CrossFit Games champion Dani Speegle.